 The sun rays behind Liberty are another reliable tell.
 Genuine coins show sharp, well-defined rays that taper to clean points.
 Counterfeits typically have rays that are uneven in width, sometimes with a slightly blobby appearance at the tips.
 Look at the rays on the left side of the design particularly — forgers seem to have the most trouble with this area.

 On the reverse, examine the eagle's breast feathers and the heraldic shield.
 Genuine coins show extremely fine feather detail with consistent depth.
 Fakes often look like the feathers were carved with a dull tool — broad, shallow impressions without the layered quality of the real thing.
+Under direct light or magnification, you may also see flashes of copper or other colours along the rim or raised portions of the design where silver plating has worn thin — a dead giveaway of a plated base-metal fake.

 Edge Reeding: The Count That Counts